 If you are interested in contacting one of our attorneys, simply click on their name or call 860-233-5600.

 James N. Tallberg is Managing Partner of the firm.
 He is a graduate of the University of Connecticut School of Law, with honors, and Southern Connecticut State University.
-He was admitted to the Connecticut Bar in 1996, and is also admitted to the United States District Court for the District of Connecticut, the Eastern District of New York, the Second Circuit Court of Appeals, and the United States Supreme Court.
+He was admitted to the Connecticut Bar in 1996, and is also admitted to the United States District Court for the District of Connecticut, the Southern and Eastern Districts of New York, the Second Circuit Court of Appeals, and the United States Supreme Court.
 Mr. Tallberg has been board certified as a Civil Trial Advocate by the National Board of Trial Advocacy since 2010.

 Mr. Tallberg's practice includes the defense of public entities and officials, including law enforcement, educators, professional liability defense, employment practices liability, and business litigation.
 He has tried more than twenty cases to verdict or court judgment including claims of wrongful death, civil rights claims under 42 U.S.C. § 1983 for unreasonable force, false arrest, TASER deployments, unlawful search and seizure, First Amendment retaliation, assault, negligence, breach of contract, and CUTPA.